irybalka1966/voiceinputs/README.md

 using Chrome webkitSpeechRecognition.
 Here it is possible to automatic switch voice-recognition mode from input to input, in custom order

-Voice recognition option works only for Chrome web-browser and SSL connection only
+Voice recognition option works <strong>for Chrome web-browser and SSL connection only</strong>

 ## Example of usage